Most children with special educational needs will get the support they need from their local school.

 However, in some cases, you as a parent, the school or a professional may decide your child should receive an EHC needs assessment to provide for them more fully.

-For some children, these stages will provide enough support to meet their educational needs.
-However, in some cases you as a parent, the school or a professional may decide your child should receive a statutory assessment to provide for their needs more fully.
-After the assessment, the authority will decide whether to issue a statement, a document that describes in detail what support your child should receive and what help will be provided for them.
+After the assessment, the authority will decide whether to issue an EHC plan, a document that describes in detail what support your child should receive and what help will be provided for them.

 For more information about EHC plans and the wider SEN system, please see our SEN resources page.